Oren Shalev, CV

 • 2014 – 2018

 Front-end team leader | Mobile Center.
-Lead 6 engineers, local and off-shore (China), developing the product's web app.
+Lead 6 engineers, local and off-shore (China).

 • Convert developers from other tech stacks to front-end engineers in my team.